outaagunga/documentation/mobile-apps-android-ios.md

 2. When the installer asks what to install:

    * ✅ Keep **Android Studio** checked
-   * ❌ **Uncheck “Android Virtual Device / Visual Studio integration”** if your PC is low on RAM (emulators use a lot of resources).
+   * ❌ Uncheck “Android Virtual Device (AVD)/ Visual Studio integration” if your PC has less RAM (emulators use a lot of resources).
+👉 Do NOT uncheck required SDK components or the app will not run

 3. Click **Next → Install** and wait for installation to finish.

 ---